Uninett/Argus/README.md

 ### Code style

-Argus uses black as a source code formatter.
-Black will automatically install with the [dev requirements](requirements/dev.txt).
+Argus uses ruff as a source code formatter.
+Ruff will automatically install with the [dev requirements](requirements/dev.txt).

 A pre-commit hook will format new code automatically before committing.